connormcole/Covid_Research_Project/README.md

 We will be using a regression supervised learning by using positive test data and link each state with their mandate laws, in order to try and predict future spikes in covid cases.
 We will use the sklearn.linear_model, and LinearRegression tools.

 ## Dashboard
-We will be using the D3.js dashboard to create an interactive and fun dashboard.
+We will be using tableau to create in interactive map, and some graphs that display our data.